Inside: Looking for new Thanksgiving family tradition ideas? Here are 12 Thanksgiving traditions you can start with your family and friends this year.

 Thanksgiving family traditions to start this year

-Whether you have a small family or a large one, here is a list of thanksgiving family traditions you can make your own.
+Whether you have a small family or a large one, here is a list of thanksgiving family tradition ideas you can make your own.
+Include them in your celebrations and make your next Thanksgiving fun, meaningful, and memorable.

 1. Cook Thanksgiving dinner with the whole family